kelsey-amyotte/task-list/README.md

 # Tasklist
 This is a simple task list app - you can log in, create/edit/delete a list, and create/edit/delete tasks as you see fit.
 This was created so that I could learn Angular and Angular Material.
-I mostly wanted something that looked and performed nicely.
 I also wanted to learn more about NoSQL databases and asynchronous functions.

 # Technologies
 This is a FAN stack app (Firebase, Angular, Node).